 Because Las Vegas has a reputation for sex and wild nightlife, many people come to Las Vegas with the misconception that prostitution is legal.
 In Clark County, including Las Vegas, prostitution is very much against the law.
 In fact, Clark County takes prostitution crimes very seriously and have serious prostitution laws and most people soliciting a sexual service for money in Las Vegas are prosecuted to the fullest extent of the law.

 Any crime in this list is considered a Nevada sex crime:

-The experienced sex crime defense lawyers at Rosenblum Law Offices have dealt with various accusations of sexual assault, molestation and even rape.
-Because sex crimes often involve a he said/she said scenario it is important to have a lawyer on your side that will not rush to judgment and who will take the time to provide a thorough investigation of the allegations and evidence.
+The sex crime defense lawyers at The Rosenblum Allen Law Firm have dealt with various accusations of sexual assault, molestation and even rape.
+Because sex crimes often involve a he said/she said scenario it is important to have a lawyer on your side that will not rush to judgment and who will take the time to provide a thorough investigation of the allegations.
 If you or someone you know is facing allegations of a sex crime, call us today.
 We can help.
 (702) 433-2889.

 Here is a reminder of some of our other helpful resources related to criminal defense in Nevada:

 If you or a loved one are facing criminal charges, don’t forget to explore the wealth of information available on our website that could help your case:

 – For a felony arrest, be sure to read our guides on Criminal Defense Attorneys, Felonies in Nevada, Attorneys Answer Your Questions About Miranda Rights, Firearms Defense Lawyers, Theft Defense Lawyers, Winning Felony Cases in Nevada, Drug Possession Defense Lawyer, and Marijuana Possession Questions?
 We’ve Got Answers.

 – For solicitation and prostitution charges, see our guide on Charged with Solicitation?
 We Can Help.